High School Preparation

 Non-refundable $50 USD application processing fee made payable to College of Veterinary Medicine (International applicants must submit a cashiers check or money order in the amount of $50 USD.)

-Photocopy of GRE score report (official GRE scores must also be sent from ETS to institutional code 6334 and departmental code 0617)
+Copy of GRE score report from the ETS website OR a photocopy (official GRE scores must also be sent from ETS to institutional code 6334 and department/major field code 0617)

 Interviews: Interview offers are extended to some qualified applicants.
 If invited, attendance at the interview is required for further consideration of admission and all interviews are held on campus.
 No phone or off-campus interviews will be granted.
 Applicants are evaluated on motivation, maturity, communication skills, experience with and knowledge of animals and veterinary medicine, general knowledge, career awareness, goals, and leadership potential.
 To demonstrate to the admissions committee an understanding of the profession, all students interested in applying to the College of Veterinary Medicine are encouraged to have broad animal experience and to have related veterinary work experience.